ShayestehHS/drf-to-mkdoc/docs/customizing_endpoints.md

 # Customizing API Endpoint Documentation

 `drf-to-mkdoc` automatically generates API documentation from your Django REST Framework (DRF) project using the OpenAPI schema from **DRF Spectacular**.
-You can refine and extend that documentation using a **custom JSON file**.
+You can refine and extend that documentation using a **custom JSON file** and various configuration options.

 ---